joelbetteridge/BNG-automation-pipeline/README.md

 This project replicates an end-to-end environmental data science workflow for BNG assessments:

 1. **Spatial Mapping (ArcGIS Pro):**
    Digitized baseline and proposed site layouts based on UKHab classifications.
 Mapped the integration of a new constructed wetland retention basin and hardstanding infrastructure, then extracted area attributes.
+Classifications are not realistic to the actual land, and act primarily as a demonstration.
 2. **Data Ingestion (Python/Pandas):**
    Extracted spatial attribute data is ingested into Python alongside DEFRA BNG metric reference tables (distinctiveness, condition, significance, and creation risk multipliers).
 3. **Metric Calculation (In-Memory SQLite):**